ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 #### Previously proposed solutions

-We have two possible solutions for representing the data in the memory.
-They will be decided with a spec update.
+These are the two possible solutions identified for representing the data in the memory.
 The fist one is an in-house solution:

 ```TS
 class WaferData {